 P said it looked like a cross between a museum and Costco.
 She’s not wrong.

 We had a really interesting couple of hours wandering around looking at all kinds of things.

-Phoebe was really pleased to see plenty of Ancient Egyptian artefacts and Eleanor was surprisingly interested in the taxidermy animals collection.
+P was really pleased to see plenty of Ancient Egyptian artefacts and E was surprisingly interested in the taxidermy animals collection.
 Both of them spent the afternoon practising their digital photography skills and we had lots of conversations about what we saw.

 This coming week are our last planned activities for the month, like Forest School.
 Everything is winding down until the new year.
 I’m not sure at the moment what we’re going to end up doing with all of our time.
 Maybe I just let them carry on with doing their own thing?
 We’ll see..